-In ordinary greedy power management, all the available dynamic slack will be used to scale down the processing of the next task for energy savings provided that such allocation complies with task's timing constraints [Aydin et al. 2001; Mossé et al. 2000] and/or the minimum energy-efficient frequency limitation [Zhu et al. 2004].
+In ordinary greedy power management, all the available dynamic slack will be used to scale down the processing of the next task for energy savings provided that such allocation complies with task's timing constraints [2, 22] and/or the minimum energy-efficient frequency limitation [41, 43].
 For example, as shown in Figure 1a, due to the early completion of previous tasks, there are 3 units of available dynamic slack at time t, that is, S = 3.
-The WCET of the next ready task $T_k$ is $c_k = 2$ .
+The WCET of the next ready task T_k is $c_k = 2$.
 In the figures, the X-axis represents time, the Y-axis represents processing frequency (e.g., cycles per time unit), and the area of the task box defines the workload (e.g., number of cycles) of the task.
-Recall that $D_k$ is the deadline of task $T_k$ .
+Recall that D_k is the deadline of task T_k .